claKue/ELAS-Frontend/src/components/Projects/Intogen/README.md

     ```sh
     npm start
     ```
-- Application will start automatically in [http://localhost:3000](http://localhost:3000)
+- Application will start automatically in [http://localhost:3000](http://localhost:3000).
+Use the application with the zoom factor 90%

 ## Developers
 Komedia students in the 4th and 6th semester: </br>